MarcelloMuy/ci-ms5-ecommerce-game-store/README.md

 * Products page

-    The HTML validator found four errors in the products page HTML code:
+    The validator found four errors in the products page HTML code:

   * Error: